SAP-samples/btp-ai-sustainability-bootcamp/src/sustainable-smart-factory-app/README.md

 cf service-key sustainable-smart-factory-app-db sustainable-smart-factory-app-db-key
 ```

 **Copy & Paste the entire payload**, replace `_REPLACE_W_HANA_SERVICE_KEY_CREDENTIALS_` in the **credentials** section under `hana` in the [btp-ai-core-bootcamp/src/sustainable-smart-factory-app/default-env.json](default-env.json) file.
-You might realise that the deployment of the SAP HANA HDI would have overwritten the default-env.json with the HANA credentials already.
+You might realize that the deployment of the SAP HANA HDI would have overwritten the default-env.json with the HANA credentials already.
 Not to worry, you can refer to this template below again.

 #### B. SAP BTP Connectivity Destination service instance